shivannis/xandr-docs-public/xandr-docs/articles/invest/optimization-guide-ali.md

 bids and deliver budgets as efficiently as possible.

-[Lifetime Pacing](lifetime-pacing.md): Automatically distribute a budget over the lifespan of a line item's flight utilizing Xandr's algorithm.
+[Lifetime Pacing](lifetime-pacing.md): Automatically distribute a budget over the lifespan of a line item's flight utilizing Microsoft Advertising's algorithm.

 [Discovery](discovery.md): Prioritize the
 inventory that is most likely to perform.